fantastic-packages/packages/README.md

 ```

 **Note: Please refer to this [matrix](https://github.com/fantastic-packages/packages/blob/master/.github/workflows/AutoBuild.yml#L61) for currently supported Version and Architecture.
-If your device is not listed, you can fork this repo and modify the matrix to add support for your device, then compile it with Github Action in your own repo**
+If your device is not listed, you can fork this repo and modify the matrix to add support for your device, then compile it with Github Action in your own repo.
+For details, please refer to [ForkTheProject.md](https://github.com/fantastic-packages/packages/blob/master/ForkTheProject.md)**

 - like this
 ```ini